-The Beer Museum invites you to enjoy a unique and multisensory beer experience, on a journey through the evolution of beer over the last five centuries in Portugal.
+The Beer Museum invites you on a visit to fully enjoy a unique, multi-sensory beer experience, on a journey through the evolution of beer over the last 7000 years.

 On this journey through the history of beer, visit a reconstructed European monastery cellar, which represents a time when beer production was low on resources, as were the monks who brewed it to feed themselves and keep their bodies warm during the hours when they were fasting.
 Produced on a large scale in the monasteries, beer began to be sent across Europe and also to Portugal.